match greens feature produces white noise

 Is full average alone enough to fix green eq problem?
 I mean why do we have 3 options?
 Because no-one knows which one is the correct way?

-#10 Updated by Pascal de Bruijn about 7 years ago
+#10 Updated by Pascal de Bruijn over 7 years ago

 So the previous fix was far from perfect :)